loot01/c-chip-8/README.md

-# chip8-emulator
-A chip-8 emulator written in C
+# A chip-8 interpreter written in C